mysore palace

 Mysore Palace Light and Sound Show

-Other than the normal tour, the 45 minute light and sound show depicting the 400 years of history of Mysore city also worth an experience.
+Other than the normal tour, the 45 minute light and sound show depicting the 400 years of history of Mysore city is also worth an experience.
 It takes place every evening, except for Sundays and public holidays.

 In Kannada, the light and sound show takes place from Monday to Wednesday between 7.00 PM to 8.00 PM, and on Saturday between 8.15 PM to 9.15 PM.